uf-mil/mil/readme.md

 # Getting Involved

 Information about getting involved in MIL is available on the [mil_common wiki](https://github.com/uf-mil/mil_common/wiki).
 The home page will introduce you to the various projects that are under development in the lab and provide a link to the getting started guide.

+You can also join [our slack](https://uf-navigator.slack.com), which we use for communication within the team.